Overview

 Story Ideas

-You can make this idea the focus of the story, for example the story can be about an entrepreneur who decides to try to create a completely carbon-neutral business. or about an existing CEO who sees the light and turns his/her business around.
-There are some real-life tales of such epiphanies e.g a great book by Ray Anderson CEO of the carpet firm Interface chronicles his turning point moment see https://www.amazon.co.uk/Mid-Course-Correction-Sustainable-Enterprise-Interface/dp/0964595354
+You can make this idea the focus of the story, for example the story can be about an entrepreneur who decides to try to create a completely carbon-neutral business.
+Maybe an existing CEO sees the light and turns his/her business around.
+There are some real-life tales of such epiphanies e.g. a great book by Ray Anderson CEO of the carpet firm Interface chronicles his turning point moment see https://www.amazon.co.uk/Mid-Course-Correction-Sustainable-Enterprise-Interface/dp/0964595354

 Also take a look at a great 4 minute video where he talks about that moment